Johnnydotcom/alx_be_python/python_introduction/README.md

-rectangle_area -  script that calculates the area of a rectangle. hours_to_seconds - script that converts a specific number of hours into seconds. future_age_calculator - receive user input in Python and perform a simple arithmetic operation to calculate the user’s age in a future year.
+rectangle_area -  script that calculates the area of a rectangle. hours_to_seconds - script that converts a specific number of hours into seconds. future_age_calculator - receive user input in Python and perform a simple arithmetic operation to calculate the user’s age in a future year. finance_calculator - script will calculate the user’s monthly savings based on inputted monthly income and expenses.